Pekingese

 Appearance

 The Pekingese breed is over 2000 years old and has hardly changed in all that time.
-One exception is that modern breeders and dog-show judges seem to prefer the long-haired type over the more-traditional spaniel-type coat.
+One exception is that modern breeders and dog-show judges seem to prefer the long-haired type

 All breed standards allow all sorts of color combinations.
 The most common is gold; this is the color of the majority of Pekingese exhibited.
 Although the breed once came in a variety of colours, the majority of Pekingese are gold, red or sable.
 Light gold, cream, black, white, sables, black and tan and occasionally 'blue' or slate grey have appeared in the breed.
 The latter often has poor pigment and light eyes.
 Albino Pekingese (white with pink eyes) should be bred cautiously due to health problems that have been associated with albinism.